wgabrielong/wgabrielong.github.io/_pages/about.md

   the total meaning of geometry (as a developed science, as in the case of every science) could not have been present as a project and then as mobile fulfillment at the beginning.
 (E. Husserl, <i> The Origin of Geometry </i>)
 </blockquote>
 I am a 2024 graduate of Bowdoin College and an incoming mathematics Master's student at The University of Bonn.
 My mathematical interests primarily lie in algebraic geometry, in particular within categorical and algebro-topological methods.
+I also spend time thinking about nonlinear algebra and mathematical software.
 <br/><br/>

 In a previous life, I worked on problems in computational drug discovery.